Ilyakson/RozetkaParser/README.md

 # Django Parser

 Django Parser is a web scraping tool built with Django framework that extracts product information from an e-commerce website and stores it in a database.
 It uses Selenium and BeautifulSoup libraries for web scraping and Django ORM for database operations.
+The parse_product_info.py file has a limit of 100 links at a time
 ## Installation

 ```shell